Alex Ekwueme: Early career

 Ekwueme was a distinguished architect.
 He started his professional career as an Assistant Architect with a Seattle-based firm, Leo A. Daly and Associates, and also with the London based firm Nickson and Partners.
 On his return to Nigeria, he joined ESSO West Africa, Lagos, overseeing the Construction and Maintenance department.

 He then went on to create a successful private business with his firm - Ekwueme Associates, Architects and Town Planners, the first indigenous architectural firm in Nigeria.

-His practice flourished with 16 offices spread all over Nigeria and was wound up in preparation for Dr. Ekwueme assuming office as the first executive Vice President of Nigeria.
-Dr. Ekwueme had presided over the Nigerian Institute of Architects and the Architects Registration Council of Nigeria.
+His practice flourished with 16 offices spread all over Nigeria and was wound up in preparation for Ekwueme assuming office as the first executive vice president of Nigeria.
+Ekwueme had presided over the Nigerian Institute of Architects and the Architects Registration Council of Nigeria.

-He was Chairman of the Board of Trustees of the Nigerian Institute of Architects.
+He was chairman of the board of trustees of the Nigerian Institute of Architects.

-Before Dr. Ekwueme gained national and international limelight as the Vice President of Nigeria in 1979, he was actively involved in the socio-economic development of his community.
+Before Ekwueme gained national and international limelight as the vice president of Nigeria in 1979, he was actively involved in the socio-economic development of his community.

-In addition to his many public service roles within his community, Dr. Ekwueme started an active Educational Trust Fund that has been responsible for sponsoring the education of several hundred youths to universities in Nigeria and abroad.
+In addition to his many public service roles within his community, Ekwueme started an active Educational Trust Fund that has been responsible for sponsoring the education of several hundred youths to universities in Nigeria and abroad.

-Dr. Ekwueme was a member of the housing sub-committee of the Adebo Salaries and Wages Review Commission.
+Ekwueme was a member of the housing sub-committee of the Adebo Salaries and Wages Review Commission.
 He also served for many years on the board of the Anambra State Housing Development Authority On the national front.